Slaughter of the Innocents (film): Development

 During pre-production, the film was known as The Innocent Ones.
-Some location scouting took place in Utah in July 1993.
+Some location scouting took place in Utah in July 1992.
 According to director/producer James Glickenhaus, the film aimed to present an accurate depiction of FBI investigations, and Scott Glenn consulted with agent John E. Douglas, after whom he modeled his character.
 Glenn's casting in another serial killer movie elicited comparisons to The Silence of the Lambs.
 Glickenhaus admitted that he was afraid that Glenn would turn down the role because of it, but hoped that the father/son pairing, which was unusual for the genre, would trump his concerns.
 Glenn agreed, but by the time of filming, the title had been changed to Slaughter of the Innocents, which only compounded the Silence comparisons and annoyed the actor.
 Despite the story's gruesome themes, Glickenhaus apparently did consider teenagers as young as the hero to be part of the target audience, believing that they could "think about and deal with the issues in the film."
 Camay Court Productions was the legal entity used for the project.

 Filming

 The film was shot in Utah and Ohio, at a cost of $6.5 million.
 Principal photography spanned between September 14 and October 31, 1992.
-It started with one week in Cleveland, which was chosen as the hero's hometown by producer Frank Isaacs, a native of the city.
+It started with one week in Cleveland, which was chosen as the hero's hometown by producer Frank Isaac, a native of the city.
 He also decided against filming the Cleveland interiors in Utah, where most of the film would be shot, which would have been more convenient but less authentic.
 The FBI offices were represented by the North Point Office Building and Tower.
 It was close to the old Stadium, which allowed the crew to use the 70,000 fans watching the Browns play the Miami Dolphins as the backdrop of a scene, adding production value at no expense.

 Filming continued for six weeks in Utah.
 It started in Salt Lake City on September 19, and stayed in the surrounding region for about four weeks.
 Some office scenes were shot inside the State Office Building in downtown SLC.
 The penitentiary was Utah State Prison in Draper, Utah.
 Some promotional materials claim that the film used the actual room where Gary Gilmore was executed.
 However, other sources state that the producers did not find the real execution cell moody enough and switched for another building within the facility.
 The house where the murder ritual takes place was property of Salt Lake County, and was located in Magna.
 The Provo area was used for the prologue (Provo Canyon), and some later scenes at the Municipal Airport.